AdaCore/git-hooks/README.md

   This is mostly meant for sites that use a review system which adds its own layer between the user's repository, and the reference repository for which the git-hooks are installed.

-By default, it is set to ignore references created by gerrit for its own internal purposes.
-Below is an example of how to override that default:
+  This option includes the following entries by default, which are meant to match references created by gerrit for its own internal purposes:

   ```
-      ignore-refs = refs/heads/ignore-.*
+      ignore-refs = refs/changes/.*
-      ignore-refs = refs/heads/internal/
+      ignore-refs = refs/users/.*/edit-.*
   ```

 * **`hooks.mailinglist`**: